ANR-COMPASS/compass-old/manual.md

 **Example: performing simulations for various r0**

 - **Step 1**: write your parameter file
-- **Step 2**: write your own class that inherits from Simulator to perform whatever you want during the simulation process
+- **Step 2**: write your own class that inherits from GenericSupervisor to perform whatever you want during the simulation process
 - **Step3**: write your script using docopt.
 Here, we want to get r0 as a command line argument.
 The script should be like:

 ```python